CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 ![](images/SNAG-0003.png)

-This is your operating system running in VMWare Player!
-Cosmos can of course also be booted in VMWare Workstation, Hyper-V, Virtual PC, Bochs, or on real hardware.
-But by default Cosmos uses VMWare Player because it is both free, and reliable.
+This is your operating system running in VMware Player!
+Cosmos can of course also be booted in VMware Workstation, Hyper-V, Virtual PC, Bochs, or on real hardware.
+But by default Cosmos uses VMware Player because it is both free, and reliable.
 Cosmos can even debug in Visual Studio, even when running on another machine.